zathras777/pywind/docs/pywind.rst

-pywind package
+pywind Package
 ==============

-The :mod:`pywind` package is split up into a series of modules, each of which deals with a different type of data.
+The :any:`pywind` is split up into a series of modules, each of which deals with a different type of data.

 Modules
 -------